 Some of the early well regarded wines from Pritchard Hill where white wines; for example, their Chardonnay and Rieslings of the 1970s became much sought after from the original Long Vineyards on this property.
 Nearby David Arthur produced award winning Chardonnay.
 Today it is a different story – the whites on “the hill” have been replaced by reds – primarily Cabernet Sauvignon.
 However, their small Chardonnay block is inadvertently a historical nod to this variety’s original “roots” on Pritchard Hill – Chardonnay certainly is not an economically viable grape to grow in this region but Manuel enjoys having an estate white wine to complement their primary red wines.

-The 2018 Gandona Chardonnay is from the Ritchie Vineyard in neighboring Sonoma County.
+The 2018 Gandona Chardonnay, Ritchie Vineyards Russian River Valley.
 This wine is medium gold in the glass; offers a bouquet that has a lot of depth with aromas of baking spices, Golden Delicious apple and as the wine evolves in the glass, offers some tropical fruit notes including of passionfruit and papaya.
 The palate offers some light rounded texture, flavors of red apple and pear, along with an appealing brightness from start to finish.
 This is a beautiful wine.

-The 2018 Gandona is an exceptional wine; we will clarify that right up front!
-It is dark ruby in color with purplish tinges on the rim and very opaque.
+The 2018 Gandona is an exceptional wine; it is dark ruby in color with purplish tinges on the rim and very opaque.
 The bouquet offers aromas of dark plum and blackberry.
 This wine is filled both brightness and longevity across the palate.
 The finish lingers with flavors of red cherry and red plum along with chewy gripping tannins and a note of dust.
 This is a classic example of why people gravitate towards big, but balanced Napa Valley mountainside grown Cabernet Sauvignon wines.

 Based on Manuel’s heritage, it makes sense that Gandona would produce a Port styled wine.
 Almost one half an acre was planted to the Portuguese variety, Touriga Nacional.
 This is a rare variety indeed in Napa – most likely they are the only winery on Pritchard Hill who has ever grown this variety.
 It is a notoriously difficult variety to grow but is thriving in the rocky red soil of their vineyard.
 Compared to Cabernet Sauvignon and other traditional varieties in the valley, it is a leafy variety – dense in foliage with large leaves.
 This wine is fermented in a wooden open top cask.